 Hilary was called to the Ontario bar in 2013.
 She has a law degree from Queen’s University and an honours Bachelor of Arts degree from the University of Toronto where she majored in English Literature and minored in French and Women and Gender Studies.
 Hilary also spent a year at McGill University and has a certificate in professional Chef Training from George Brown College in Toronto.

 Sandi Gerrard is the firm’s Office Manager.
 She handles all administrative matters, marketing and client development.
 With over 30 years experience in the legal and business world, she understands the importance of delivering an excellent client experience.
 Sandi easily embraces new technology and is a big fan of the virtual office environment.

 Sandi has a flair for business writing, blogging and social media.
 She uses these same skills in her volunteer work for a local cat shelter.
 When unplugged, Sandi enjoys time away from the city.
 She has a passion for decorating and loves weekend road trips to explore quaint little towns and their unique offerings.

 King Law Chambers

 Our firm is a virtual member of the King Law Chambers (KLC), located at 43 Front Street East in Toronto.
 We rely on KLC for the non-digital, on-the-ground components of our firm’s infrastructure.
-Lil Lim is the KLC Receptionist, Diana Ganesh is the KLC Law Clerk, and Sandy Angunawela is the Administrative Clerk, each of whom provide invaluable support to our clients and firm generally.
+Lilyanne Lim is the KLC Receptionist and Diana Ganesh is the KLC Office Manager, each of whom provide invaluable support to our clients and firm generally.
 While SpringLaw is a virtual law firm, we do look for excuses to see our colleagues at KLC and occasionally use the boardrooms and facilities for meetings, events and in-person discussions.

 We advise on employment law across Canada, other than for Quebec workplaces, for which we pull in a colleague out of Montreal, Quebec.

 US Employment Counsel